Why every Hijama Therapist needs this manual:

 The Hijama Clinic Manual has been designed with the practitioner in mind.

-It comes with a hard gloss cover, full color high gloss inside pages and easy reference tabs for quick searching in clinic.
+It comes with a gloss cover, full color inside pages and easy reference tabs for quick searching in clinic.

 The manual also includes access to Dr Latib's upcoming video lecture series on each of the points mentioned in the book.

-If you confirm your preorder you also receive the accompanying clinic charts that cross reference back to the manual.
+If you confirm your order you also receive the accompanying clinic charts that cross reference back to the manual.